tutyamxx/memerizer/README.md

 # How to use

-* Still a work in progress, but docs will be on [Official Documentation](https://tutyamxx.gitbook.io/memerizer-api-documentation/)
+* Check out this amazingly documented book [Official Documentation](https://tutyamxx.gitbook.io/memerizer-api-documentation/)

 # How to run it locally